Points to know

 If a company can't maintain the requirements for an exchange, it will be "delisted."
 But stocks that don't trade on an exchange can still be traded "over the counter," or through a network of dealers.

-Effective April 28, 2022, Vanguard will no longer accept purchases and transfers in of most over-the-counter (OTC) securities.
+Effective April 28, 2022, Vanguard no longer accepts purchases and transfers in of most over-the-counter (OTC) securities.
 Clients can continue to hold and sell their existing positions in these securities.
 They can also make additional purchases of a small selection of global American Depositary Receipts (ADRs).

 Here's how to determine if an ADR won't be restricted.
 All three of the following criteria must apply to the ADR: